RossBencina/Fractorp/docs/tutorial/02-raw-actors.cpp.md

 > ```

 Make sure that you understand the output.
-(Recall that the `yes` and `no` behaviors are set up to alternate.
+Recall that the `yes` and `no` behaviors are set up to alternate.
-We are alternately invoking two actors each with alternating behaviors.)
+We are alternately invoking two actors each with alternating behaviors.

 By the way, if you're getting uneasy about the weird static functions, `static_casts`, non-idiomatic C++ and so on, it's okay, you're not alone.
 I'm uneasy too.
-I'll work on that next time.
+I'll work on that in the next episode.
 Promise.

 ## Axiom 3: Actors can create new actors ##